 Calla Rose Ostrander is a science communicator, advisor and organizer.
 A political economist, she was a Rocky Mountain Institute Fellow and worked in climate policy for the City of Aspen and City and County of San Francisco for just under a decade.
 For the past eight years, she has worked in the soil health movement supporting leaders, policies, science, and the establishment of on-ground communities of practice in California and throughout the southwestern United States.

 MOCA’s environmental programming series highlights the museum’s work around climate, conservation, and environmental justice.
-Guided by the work of the MOCA Environmental Council, the first council of its kind at a major arts organization in the United States, this series presents artists, activists, and scholars committed to critical ecological issues in Los Angeles and globally.
+Guided by the work of the MOCA Environmental Council, the first sustainability council at a major arts museum in the United States, this series presents artists, activists, and scholars committed to critical ecological issues in Los Angeles and globally.

 The 2022 series is made possible by Nora McNeely Hurley and Manitou Fund.